You’ve heard of parkrun and are thinking of coming along, but you’re not quite sure how it works…

 It’s completely free to register and you only need to sign-up once.
-Simply complete this form and then either print your barcode, or you can purchase a key tag or wristband.
+Simply complete this form and get your barcode.
 Your barcode is valid at every parkrun in the world.

 If you have already registered in the past, but you’ve lost or forgotten your login details, please don’t re-register – you can retrieve your login details here.

 Find your nearest event by searching our map.
 You can enter your postcode, name of town or name of event.

 Each event website details important information, such as where the event takes place and the location of the start.
 You can also find out what the course is like.

 You’ve signed up, got your barcode and have picked your parkrun of choice.
 Good work!

 There is no mandatory dress code at parkrun, you can wear whatever you feel most comfortable in – that could be comfy pair of jogging bottoms, or lycra, or a pair of chinos.
 Anything that you feel comfortable walking, jogging or running 5k in.